-The eccentric which actuates the reciprocating parts shall be driven by a constant-speed motor to give a frequency of $0.5 \text{ Hz} \pm 0.025 \text{ Hz}$.
-If necessary, a timing device can be provided which stops the apparatus after a period of dynamic strain exposure and starts it again after a rest period.
+The eccentric which actuates the reciprocating parts shall be driven by a constant-speed motor to give a frequency of 0,5 Hz \pm 0,025 Hz.
+If necessary, a timing device may be provided which stops the apparatus after a period of dynamic strain exposure and starts it again after a rest period.